Skip to main content

 News

-Long-blighted theater, once destined for housing, taken over by megachurch
+Long-blighted theater, once destined for housing, taken over by church

 The news dashes hopes that the building would be reborn as a community or arts center.

-The San Francisco arm of a megachurch chain announced over the weekend that it bought the long-blighted El Rey Theatre, whose tower has been a beacon in the city’s Ingleside neighborhood for nearly a century.
+A large evangelical church announced over the weekend that it bought the long-blighted El Rey Theatre, whose tower has been a beacon in the Ingleside neighborhood for nearly a century.

-It’s a significant expansion for The Father’s House SF, which is part of a network of nondenominational evangelical megachurches that includes congregations in Vacaville, Santa Rosa, and Concord.
-But the purchase dashes hopes of some longtime residents that the landmark — with its iconic tower seen from Merced Heights to Mt.
-Davidson —would be restored to its art deco splendor as a community space.
+It’s a significant expansion for The Father’s House SF, an independent congregation born out of a network of similarly named megachurches in Vacaville, Napa, and Concord.
+But the purchase dashes hopes (opens in new tab) of some residents that the landmark would be restored to its art deco splendor as a community space.

-Linda McGilvray, an 82-year-old artist, jazz musician, and 40-year Ingleside homeowner who lives a few blocks from the old theater, said she hoped for something more inclusive — and secular.
+Linda McGilvray, 82, an artist, publicist for jazz musicians, and 40-year Ingleside homeowner who lives a few blocks from the theater, said she hoped for something more inclusive, and secular.

-“The people who bought the place years ago told us it was going to be a community space with apartments that wouldn’t be that tall and that it would all fit in with the neighborhood,” McGilvray said.
-“And that sounded great to us."
+“The people who bought the place years ago told us (opens in new tab) it was going to be a community space with apartments that wouldn’t be that tall and that it would all fit in with the neighborhood,” said McGilvray, a board member of the Ingleside Terraces Homes Association.
+“And that sounded great to us.”

 But another church?

 “You don’t want to hear my thoughts,” she said with a dry laugh.
-“You’d have to sanitize them.
-But those megachurches are phony, I’ll tell you that much.”
+“You’d have to sanitize them.”

 “It’s great that it won’t be an eyesore anymore,” she said.

-The Father’s House SF Pastor Tim Bittle revealed the acquisition during the seventh anniversary service Sunday at the Scottish Rite Center, telling congregants that the historic building at 1970 Ocean Ave. — which has sat vacant for nearly a decade — will become the church’s permanent home.
+Pastor Tim Bittle of The Father’s House revealed the acquisition Sunday morning at the Scottish Rite Masonic Center, telling congregants that the building at 1970 Ocean Ave. — which has sat vacant for nearly a decade — will become the church’s permanent home.

-“We find ourselves at the threshold of another door,” Bittle told the packed morning service.
+“We find ourselves at the threshold of another door,” Bittle told the crowd, who had come to celebrate the church’s seventh anniversary.
 “A door we prayed for and a door the Father is asking us to open.”

-The El Rey was built as an 1,800-seat theater in 1931, according to city records.
-Over the years, the property managers let various business and fraternal organizations, such as the PTA club for nearby Aptos Elementary School, use it for monthly meetings.
+The 1,800-seat El Rey opened in 1931, according to a city document penned (opens in new tab) in 2017 as part of an effort to designate the building as a historic landmark.
+Over the years, property managers let various business and fraternal organizations, such as the PTA club for nearby Aptos Elementary School, use it for monthly meetings.
 It was also occasionally shared with artists and performers for live music, galleries, and talent or fashion shows.

 COYOTE will present the second international Hookers’ Film Festival with over 40 films from multiple countries about prostitution, March 28-31 at El Rey Theater.